neilkm/magnet_design/README.md

-# MRI4ALL Open-Source Tools for Design of the Hallbach-Array Magnet and Passive Shims
+# MRI4ALL Open-Source Tools for Design of the Hallbach-Array Magnet

 Please watch the <a href="https://www.youtube.com/embed/iKs5pwwoyoQ" target="_blank">video below</a> for an introduction to the tools provided in this repository.